apache/accumulo-examples/docs/classpath.md

     noo1 f1:q1 []    v2
     root@test15 nofoo>

-Below, an attempt is made to add the FooFilter to a table thats not configured to use the clasppath context cx1.
+Below, an attempt is made to add the FooFilter to a table that's not configured to use the classpath context cx1.
 This fails util the table is configured to use cx1.

     root@test15 nofoo> createtable nofootwo